liu-qilong/liu-qilong.github.io/contents/blog/travel-time-analysis.md

 ![img](/img/travel-time-sz-sd.png)
 ![img](/img/travel-time-sd-sg.png)

-- From 1 Oct to 3 Oct, the first 2 days of the holidays, the traffic heading north (SZ -> SG, SZ -> SD, SD -> SG) is heavier than the traffic heading south.
+- From 1 Oct to 3 Oct, the first 2 days of the holidays, the traffic heading north (SZ -> SG, SZ -> SD, SD -> SG) was heavier than the traffic heading south.
 On 1 Oct, the travel time could be overwhelmingly long.
-- Starting from 4 Oct, the traffic heading south surpasses the traffic heading north.
-The traffic pressure of the northbound traffic is gradually relieved, but the traffic pressure of the southbound traffic becomes heavier.
+- Starting from 4 Oct, the traffic heading south surpassed the traffic heading north.
+The traffic pressure of the northbound traffic was gradually relieved, but the traffic pressure of the southbound traffic became heavier.
-- Nevertheless, after 4 Oct, the southbound traffic pressure shows a more even-out pattern, while the northbound traffic pressure fluctuates drastically during the first 2 days of the holiday.
+- Nevertheless, after 4 Oct, the southbound traffic pressure showed a more even-out pattern, while the northbound traffic pressure fluctuated drastically during the first 2 days of the holiday. _(Recall that I took 10 hours to travel from SZ to SG on 1 Oct...)_

 Based on these observations: